heptarch/heptarch.github.io/drafts/demon-bh.md

 Forgetting costs thermodynamic entropy $k_BT \ln 2$, where $T$ is the temperature of the demon's memory unit, and $k_B$ is Boltzmann's constant.
-Remembering, on the other hand, costs *memory*, and cannot
+Remembering, on the other hand, has a memory cost, and cannot be sustained indefinitely.
+What kind of constraints does this produce?

 <div style="background-color: #cfc ; padding: 10px; border: 1px
 solid green; line-height:1.5">
 <b>Bennett's demon.</b> <br>

-How are reversible violations of the Second Law bounded by constraints on physical memory?
+What do constraints on physical memory tell us about reversibly computed violations of the Second Law?
 </div>

 ## Speed and memory